MArhamAA1422/b6-learning/AAM_2oct.md

 ## Project
-- folder structure: keep similar stuffs together, can create subfolders
+- folder structure: keep similar stuffs together, can create sub-folders
 - handle URL path, login URL should redirect to home page if user is logged in
 - userId in prefix then put into DB to separate user data